amphp/amp/README.md

 ### Future

 A `Future` is an object representing the eventual result of an asynchronous operation.
-Such placeholders are also called "promises" in other frameworks or languages such as JavaScript.
-We chose to not use the "promises" name as a `Future` does not have a `then` method, which is typical of most promise implementations.
+Such placeholders are also called a "promise" in other frameworks or languages such as JavaScript.
+We chose to not use the "promise" name since a `Future` does not have a `then` method, which is typical of most promise implementations.
 Futures are primarily designed to be awaited in coroutines, though `Future` also has methods which act upon the result, returning another future.